bustop69/recruitAce-1/readme.md

       *   This starts the local host to start listening to HTTP requests

 Middleware -
-*   In React native, you might get errors trying to connect to local host serve.
+*   In React native, you might get errors trying to connect to local host server.
 So its the best if we use a proxy.
 *   Download Ngrok - https://ngrok.com/
 *   Use Ngrok to connect to the local host and Ngrok will return an url
 *   The url returned is the one we will use

 Front End -
-*   Open the folder in VsCode
+*   Open the front end folder in VS Code
 *   Run command - npm install
 *   Navigate to the below folder
       *   Utilities -> redux -> action.js